-5.1.
+- 5.1.
 The customer shall provide a complete structural and foundation design package for the dead-end structures (supporting the CenterPoint Energy transmission lines connected to the customer-owned substation) and the instrument transformer stands in accordance with Article 14 of this specification.
 The design package shall be signed and sealed by a professional engineer registered in Texas and shall include design references/codes, computer analysis, member design, connection design, foundation design, soil report, structural and foundation drawings, and all other information that documents the design of the structure(s).
-ASCE 113 may be used for guidance in the design of structures inside the customer-owned substation.

-5.2.
-CenterPoint Energy transmission structures designated for CenterPoint Energy use shall be used
+ASCE 113, 2nd Edition may be used for guidance in the design of structures inside the customer-owned substation. - 5.2.
+CenterPoint Energy transmission structures designated for CenterPoint Energy use shall be used CENTERPOINT ENERGY

-CENTERPOINT ENERGY HOUSTON, TX 18 9/8/2023 Updates to various sections Vаг Vаг РМ 16 1/5/2023 Add clarification on TIF and restriction to rings MCK Vаг JPB WRITTEN 4/9/74 E. C. Reid 17 9/2/2021 Update sections 4 & 11 Var Var GAC CHECKED 4/10/74 L. G. Pond 16 8/3/2017 Update Sections 8 & 9 for Telecom CWM Var MDB APPROVED 7/17/74 C. S. Kayser 15 11/16/2015 Updates Var Var DRS Page 13 of 46 NO DATE ITEMS REVISED BY CH APP SPECIFICATION No. 007-2231-14

-- exclusively by CenterPoint Energy and will not be used to support customer equipment including customer-owned generator leads. - 5.3.
+CENTERI OINT ENERGI HOUSTON, TX 19 1/3/2024 Update to VRT in 3.5 and minor edits Var Var PM 18 9/8/2023 Updates to various sections Var Var PM WRITTEN 4/9/74 E. C. Reid 17 9/2/2021 Update sections 4 & 11 Var Var GAC CHECKED 4/10/74 L. G. Pond 16 8/3/2017 Update Sections 8 & 9 for Telecom CWM Var MDB APPROVED 7/17/74 C. S. Kayser 15 11/16/2015 Updates Var Var DRS Page 13 of 46 NO DATE ITEMS REVISED BY CII APP SPECIFICATION No. 007-231-14 exclusively by CenterPoint Energy and will not be used to support customer equipment including customer-owned generator leads.

+- 5.3.
 Design shall be based upon loadings realistically combined to cause the most unfavorable effect upon the structure or component.
-If the AISC ASD method is used, the 1/3 increase in allowable stress is not permitted for wind loads.
-The loads and overloads used in Sub-Article 5.4 of this specification must be used for the loading with Allowable Stress Design.
-If the AISC LRFD method is used, the structure must have a second order elastic analysis (also called a Geometric Nonlinear Analysis).
-Refer also to Sub-Article 5.4 and 5.5.5 of this specification. - 5.4.
+The loads and overloads specified in Sub-Articles 5.4 and 5.5 of this specification must be used.
+If the AISC LRFD method is used, the structure must have a second order elastic analysis (also called a Geometric Nonlinear Analysis). - 5.4.
 Structures shall meet the Strength Requirements of IEEE C2 (NESC), Section 26, for grade B construction. - 5.5.
-The minimum acceptable structural design loading criteria shall be the more severe of the following two cases (note the cases incorporate loads up to a 30° angle): - 5.5.1.
-Case 1 Combined Ice and Wind Loading: Reference specification IEEE C2 (NESC); minimum allowable strength factors per Section 26, Table 261-1; loading requirements per Section 25, Rule 250.B and Table 250-1; and loading components to be applied to the structure shall be according to Figure 8 of this specification.
+The minimum acceptable structural design loading criteria shall be the more severe of the following two cases (note the cases incorporate loads up to a 30° horizontal angle): - 5.5.1.
+Case 1 Ice with Concurrent Wind Loading: Reference specification IEEE C2 (NESC); minimum allowable strength factors per Section 26, Table 261-1; loading requirements per Section 25, Rule 250.B and Table 250-1; and loading components to be applied to the structure shall be according to Figure 8 of this specification.
 The static wire and phase wire loads shown in Case 1 include the required overload factors.
-The wind on the structure must include a 2.50 overload.
+The 9 psf wind on the structure must include a 2.50 overload (22.5 psf) with the appropriate force coefficient ( $C_f$ ) for each structural member.